Teaching English

 James Macnamara | Teacher | Japanese School, DelhiWhat is Teaching English?

 Teacher James Macnamara is an experienced professional with 5 years in Teaching English.
-Here is how Teacher James Macnamara detailed Teaching English:
+Teacher James Macnamara describes Teaching English as:

 Teaching English as a Foreign Language (TEFL) refers to teaching the English language to students with different first languages.